Assessor Skills: The importance of an Experienced, Skilled Assessor

 Providing Accurate Assessment

-All of our consultants are in the elite group of SMART Masters, Expert SMART Assessors and Advanced SMART Assessors, demonstrating that they are highly trained, have extensive clinical experience (in some cases they have assessed in the region of 300 patients each), possess finely-tuned observation skills, teach the SMART course to other SMART assessors, and fully understand the principles of accurate assessment of the PDOC patient.
+All of our consultants are in the elite group of SMART Masters, Expert SMART Assessors and Advanced SMART Assessors, demonstrating that they are highly trained, have extensive clinical experience (in some cases they have assessed in the region of 300 patients each), possess finely-tuned observation skills, teach the SMART course to other SMART assessors, and fully understand the principles of accurate assessment of the individual in a PDOC.

 Accredited SMART Assessors Standards of Practice

-SMART Assessors at all of these levels are expected to meet the ‘Accredited SMART Assessors Standards of Practice’ (click here to view) in all aspects of their work in order to maintain a consistent, professional approach.
+SMART Assessors are expected to meet the ‘Accredited SMART Assessors Standards of Practice’ (click here to view) in all aspects of their work in order to maintain a consistent, professional approach.

 Assessment Tools We Use

-The Royal College of Physicians’ guidelines recommend a select range of tools for use with PDOC, in order to help reduce diagnostic error and encourage some degree of consistency for recording longitudinal outcomes.
-SMART is our tool of preference, however, we can undertake assessments with the Wessex Head Injury Matrix (WHIM) or the JFK Coma Recovery Scale - Revised (CRS-R) as considered appropriate for the individual with a PDOC and your requirements.
+The Royal College of Physicians’ guidelines (2020) recommend a select range of tools for use with PDOC, in order to help reduce diagnostic error and encourage some degree of consistency for recording longitudinal outcomes.
+SMART is our tool of preference due to its reported high level of clinical accuracy in diagnosis (Godbolt et al 2012); however, SMART is sometimes useful in clinical assessments to be used alongside the Wessex Head Injury Matrix (WHIM) or we can undertake assessments with any other PDOC tool as considered appropriate for the individual with a PDOC and your requirements.

 The Sensory Modality Assessment and Rehabilitation Tool (SMART)

-SMART (Gill-Thwaites and Munday 2004) is an assessment and treatment tool developed to detect awareness, and functional and communicative capacity in the VS and MCS patient, where there have been no consistent or reliable responses elicited and where the individual’s potential function has yet to be fully explored.
+SMART (Gill-Thwaites and Munday 2004) is an an investigative assessment and intervention tool developed to detect awareness, and functional and communicative capacity in the VS and MCS patient, where there have been no consistent or reliable responses elicited and where the individual’s potential function has yet to be fully explored.

 Research has shown that 43% of patients who were felt to be in VS were misdiagnosed and were found to be aware following assessment with SMART (Andrews et al 1996).

 SMART provides an extended graded assessment of the individual’s level of sensory, motor and communicative responses to a structured and regulated sensory stimulation programme.
 SMART comprises a ten-session behavioural observation assessment followed by a multi-sensory assessment programme.
-The SMART assessment is conducted within a one to three-week period, followed by a SMART treatment phase, where indicated.
-The SMART practitioners attend a 5-day SMART accreditation course to establish their familiarity with the complexity of the behavioural repertoire exhibited in VS and MCS, and to ensure a consistent, competent approach to the assessment protocol.
+The SMART assessment is conducted within a one to three-week period, resulting in a bespoke intervention and management plan.

 The family, team and carers are fully involved and their observations are recorded, explored and monitored.

-The five-point SMART hierarchical scale defines in which of the five sensory modalities (visual, auditory, tactile, olfactory and gustatory) the patient is able to demonstrate awareness.
+The five-point SMART hierarchical scale defines in which of the five sensory modalities (visual, auditory, tactile, olfactory and where appropriate, gustatory) the individual is able to demonstrate awareness.
 While there is a range of useful tools available for this patient group, SMART is the only tool designed to address all of the following key areas:

-- To identify awareness in the VS patient
+- To identify potential awareness in the VS patient.

-- To identify the widest possible range of communication and functional abilities in the MCS patient, thus ensuring that the identification of the individual’s behaviour and functional and communicative repertoire is fully explored and detection is not left to chance
+- To identify the widest possible range of communication and functional abilities in the MCS patient, through MCS– and MCS+ lower, mid and upper spectrum. thus ensuring that the identification of the individual’s behaviour and functional and communicative repertoire is fully explored and detection is not left to chance.

-- To optimise the individual’s progress in the future through clear and logical treatment planning derived from an intensive assessment protocol.
+- To optimise the individual’s progress in the future through a clear and logical intervention and management plan derived from an intensive assessment protocol.

 When is SMART indicated?